home-assistant/home-assistant.io/source/_components/sensor.trafikverket_weatherstation.markdown

 ha_release: 0.63.0
 ---

-Showing weather information for air and road temperature provided by Trafikverket in Sweden.
+Showing weather information for air and road temperature provided by [Trafikverket](https://www.trafikverket.se/) in Sweden.

-Usage: Get weather data if you live near a weather station, just want to have the current temperature, needing the current temperature to know when your car heating system should start or when to leave for work due to queues (because the road is frozen).
+Potential use cases:
+-	Get weather data in general
+-	You live near a weather station and want to know the current temperature at home
+-	Setup automations for your car heating system.
+If the road is frozen along the way to work you might want the car heating system to start earlier.

 ##### {% linkable_title Configuration %}
 To enable this sensor, add the following lines to your `configuration.yaml`.